Poison the Well (band)

-Poison the Well is an American metalcore band from Miami, Florida who were originally active between 1997 and 2010.
-Lead guitarist Ryan Primack and drummer Chris Hornbrook are the only remaining founding members (though both left for various stints in the late 1990s), with long-serving vocalist Jeffrey Moreira being featured on all five of their studio albums.
-The band reformed for numerous shows in 2015, and again in both 2016 and 2020; they have since reunited permanently and are working on a new album as of 2024.
+Poison the Well is an American metalcore band from Miami, Florida, that was originally active between 1997 and 2010.
+Lead guitarist Ryan Primack and drummer Chris Hornbrook are the only remaining founding members (though both left for various stints in the late 1990s), with long-serving vocalist Jeffrey Moreira being featured on all six of their studio albums.
+The band reformed for numerous shows in 2015, and again in both 2016 and 2020; the latter became a permanent reunion that lead to the release of their first studio album in 17 years, Peace in Place, in 2026.
 Their albums have sold a combined total of over 300,000 copies in the United States as of 2012.

 History

 Formation: Doubting Thomas to An Acre Lost (1997–1998)

 Poison the Well was originally formed under the name Doubting Thomas by lead vocalist Aryeh Lehrer and lead guitarist Ryan Primack in the autumn of 1997.
 Lehrer was responsible for coining the name Doubting Thomas.
 The band was originally based in Coral Springs, Florida, where the two attended J. P. Taravella High School, but later moved to a rehearsal space in Miami, Florida.
 Lehrer, who had previously played in the band Reaching Out, recruited rhythm guitarist Russel Saunders, formerly of the band Side Order, and bassist Shane Halpern who had recently moved from North Carolina down to Florida.

 In December 1997, Doubting Thomas was renamed An Acre Lost, a name Saunders' girlfriend came up with.